How to Get a Bigger Tax Refund This Year

 When you have income withheld from your paychecks for income taxes, you may be entitled to get some of that back when you file your tax return.
 The amount you get back is called your tax refund.
 Your tax refund can be bigger or smaller depending on how accurately you fill out your taxes.
-Here are some things you can do to ensure you’re getting every dollar you deserve.
+We’ll help you understand your tax refund and ensure you’re getting every dollar you deserve.

 The filing status you choose determines the rate at which your income is taxed and can impact the size of important tax deductions, like the standard deduction.
+Each filing status not only determines your standard deduction but also influences eligibility for various credits and deductions.
 Your filing status will be one of these:

 If you’re married (including if you just got married this year), then you will have to file as married, but you can choose to file jointly or separately.
 If you’ve never been married, you’ll probably file as single.
 But, if you have dependents, you might qualify for the head of household status.